Salona Cotspin Ltd leads losers in 'B' group

 Salona Cotspin standalone net profit rises 218.75% in the September 2018 quarter

-Landmark Property Development Company standalone net profit declines 76.47% in the September 2018 quarter
+Times Guaranty standalone net profit declines 44.83% in the September 2018 quarter

+Shah Alloys reports standalone net profit of Rs 20.10 crore in the September 2018 quarter

 -

-Country Condos Ltd, Sambhaav Media Ltd, Landmark Property Development Company Ltd and Khadim India Ltd are among the other losers in the BSE's 'B' group today, 08 February 2019.
+Tejnaksh Healthcare Ltd, Shah Alloys Ltd, Beardsell Ltd and Times Guaranty Ltd are among the other losers in the BSE's 'B' group today, 14 February 2019.

-Country Condos Ltd, Sambhaav Media Ltd, Landmark Property Development Company Ltd and Khadim India Ltd are among the other losers in the BSE's 'B' group today, 08 February 2019.
+Tejnaksh Healthcare Ltd, Shah Alloys Ltd, Beardsell Ltd and Times Guaranty Ltd are among the other losers in the BSE's 'B' group today, 14 February 2019.

-Country Condos Ltd lost 17.37% to Rs 1.95.
-The stock was the second biggest loser in 'B' group.On the BSE, 4200 shares were traded on the counter so far as against the average daily volumes of 14173 shares in the past one month.
+Tejnaksh Healthcare Ltd crashed 14.84% to Rs 54.5.
+The stock was the second biggest loser in 'B' group.On the BSE, 5072 shares were traded on the counter so far as against the average daily volumes of 753 shares in the past one month.

-Sambhaav Media Ltd crashed 15.42% to Rs 3.51.
-The stock was the third biggest loser in 'B' group.On the BSE, 500 shares were traded on the counter so far as against the average daily volumes of 9009 shares in the past one month.
+Shah Alloys Ltd lost 14.48% to Rs 15.65.
+The stock was the third biggest loser in 'B' group.On the BSE, 26374 shares were traded on the counter so far as against the average daily volumes of 938 shares in the past one month.

-Landmark Property Development Company Ltd corrected 14.92% to Rs 4.05.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 1301 shares were traded on the counter so far as against the average daily volumes of 2941 shares in the past one month.
+Beardsell Ltd fell 13.92% to Rs 17.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 1914 shares were traded on the counter so far as against the average daily volumes of 1436 shares in the past one month.

-Khadim India Ltd pared 14.13% to Rs 388.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 7060 shares were traded on the counter so far as against the average daily volumes of 424 shares in the past one month.
+Times Guaranty Ltd pared 13.69% to Rs 25.85.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 257 shares were traded on the counter so far as against the average daily volumes of 324 shares in the past one month.

 Powered by Capital Market - Live News